 COMMUNITY AND BOARD ENGAGEMENTS:

 Throughout his career John has been active in government and public policy at the state and federal levels.
-A recipient of the Lyndhurst Prize, John served on the N. C. Economic Development Board, the state’s Clean Water Management Trust Fund board of directors, the Council for Entrepreneurial Development, and as a trustee of the University of North Carolina School of the Arts.
-He currently serves as a longstanding board leader at SouthLight Healthcare, a non-profit provider of substance use treatment and mental health services, on the board of the North Carolina Wildlife Federation, and on the national advisory board of Organizing for Action.
+A recipient of the Lyndhurst Prize, John served on the N. C. Economic Development Board, the state’s Clean Water Management Trust Fund board of directors, the Council for Entrepreneurial Development, as a trustee of the University of North Carolina School of the Arts, and on the national advisory board of Organizing for Action.
+He currently serves as a longstanding board leader at SouthLight Healthcare, a non-profit provider of substance use treatment and mental health services, and on the board of the North Carolina Wildlife Federation.
 He is active at White Memorial Presbyterian Church and an enthusiastic member of the OnPoint House Band that plays for worship every Sunday.
-He has also been a member of the Americana band, Bloomsbury, for over 30 years and plays banjo in the Southern String Band.
+He has also been a member of the Americana band, Bloomsbury, for over 35 years and plays banjo in the Southern String Band.